DLiNa/dlina.github.io/_posts/2015-06-17-A-Not-So-Simple-Question.md

 The answer to the question posed in the title of this post seems to be a piece of cake.
 But it really isn't, for several reasons.
 By trying to find the correct answer we turn the corpus upside down, which will help us to gain insights on what to expect from the corpus when we start to build our theories around it.

 Now, the first approach to answer our seemingly simple question leads us to [the TextGrid Rep search form](http://www.textgridrep.de/).
-If we look for [`genre:"drama"`](http://www.textgridrep.de/results.html?query=genre%3A"drama"&target=both), the TextGrid Rep search engine returns 1462 results.
+If we look for [`genre:"drama"`](http://www.textgridrep.de/results.html?query=genre%3A"drama"&target=both), the TextGrid Rep search engine returns **1462 results**.
 These are far too many since a search in the repository also considers the work objects, according to TextGrid's metadata schema ([see the corresponding cheat sheet here](https://dev2.dariah.eu/wiki/download/attachments/12189756/Metadata-Cheatsheet.pdf?api=v2)).

 If we limit our search to just XML documents, we get a much better approximation: [`genre:"drama" format:"text/xml"`](http://www.textgridrep.de/results.html?query=genre%3A"drama"+format%3A"text%2Fxml"&target=both). **And we're down to 690!** This is a promising answer and the good news is that we're halfway there.
 Easy as pie, so far.
 But wait.
 We wouldn't have written this article if it was that easy, right?
 The second half of our trip will take a lot (like, a lot) longer.
 But we will learn a plethora of things about our corpus.